swannodette/baduk/_posts/2016-08-04-us-go-congress-day5.markdown

 going next door to observe Ien's game.

-Ien was playing a game with a fellow named Shawn, and Harry was playing a game with fellow whose name escapes me.
+Ien was playing a game with a fellow named Shawn, and Harry was playing a game with a fellow whose name escapes me.
 I also saw Ethan playing a game as well.
 I thought about playing but instead I wandered around between these boards.
 I spent a particularly long time on Ien's board since I originally taught him Go, and I try to give him what